-Parked the car.
-Walked up to PNB atm for cash.
-It was not working.
-Walked into PNB branch for help.
+Parked the car and walked up to PNB atm for cash.
+It was not working, so walked into the PNB branch for help.
 Got the cash immediately, courtesy Mr Roop Lal Chauhan officer from Ner Chowk.

 From Reckong Peo views of Kinner Kailash were stunning.
-There were lots of local people in Reckong Peo.
+There were lots of local people shopping in Reckong Peo market.
 They looked neat, healthy, beautiful in local kinnauri dress.
 Kinnauri women looked slim, sharp, beautiful and extrovert.

-Checked up HPTDC Hotel Kinner Kailash, Kalpa which has stunning views of the mountain range.
-Preferred Hotel Shivalik though as it was recommended by hotel people at Sangla.
+Checked up HPTDC Hotel Kinner Kailash, Kalpa which had stunning views of the Kinner Kailash mountain range.
+Preferred Hotel Shivalik though as it was recommended by the hotel people at Sangla.